 - Responsive Comprehension Instruction by Jennifer Seravallo – This text focuses on teaching comprehension in a balanced literacy environment with a strong emphasis on the reading workshop.

-Did you learn anything in this article?
+Did you find any valuable nuggets in this article?
 What strategies or tips for guided reading would you add?
-Leave me a comment below and share the article by pressing the social media buttons below.
+Leave a comment below and share the article by pressing the social media buttons below.